 So next time you are looking for some inspiration, think of our underwater friends.
 Where there is a whale, there is a way.

-Jenny Stern is a freshman majoring in biology from Lawrence.
+Jenny Stern is a sophomore majoring in biology from Lawrence.
 Read more from Jenny Stern.